 All proceeds from the sale of the book will go to the New Zealand Red Cross Earthquake Appeal - straight back into the heart of the city.

-My Virtual Assistant was proud to create the website for the book.
+My Virtual Assistant was proud to be asked to create a website for the book.

 SPECIAL MESSAGE RECEIVED:

-You dont know me, but my name is Mel Hooper.
-I heard about your book Curly from Shirley through Victoria (the Illistrator) as I am a teacher at her son's pre -school.
+You don't know me, but my name is Mel Hooper.
+I heard about your book Curly from Shirley through Victoria (the illustrator) as I am a teacher at her son's pre-school.

 I would just like to say a big thank you to all who helped with this book, and think what you are doing is one of the most beautiful displays of human nature I have ever seen!

-I was raised, and lived in Christchurch for 25 years, and my parents and younger sister still live down there.
-They have been devestated by this tragic event, twice.
+I was raised and lived in Christchurch for 25 years, and my parents and younger sister still live down there.
+They have been devastated by this tragic event, twice.